vivekmathema/GCxGC-CRISP/README.md

 ## Microsoft Visual C++ 2015 or 2019 Redistributable Update

-runtime-support may be needed to install for proper working of tesorflow-gpu.
+In windows 10 OS, some runtime-support may be needed to install for proper working of tesorflow-gpu.
 The 64 bit version can be directly installed from the supplied binaries in google drive :
 ```
 https://drive.google.com/file/d/1aSzn8cbMDICrXjG4WZyqkr5tNdYu2sro/view?usp=sharing
 ```